tonyyu0822/Braille_reading_CVassitant/README.md

 - CSV and datetime libraries: Part of the Python standard library, used for file processing and time calculations

 Please make sure to install the required libraries and dependencies before running the project.

+## Test run
+Please use the 4x.mp4 for video input and output10_norm.txt for monitor input